MZommer/LYNTml/README.md

 ## Functionalities

+- Generates both .tml (xml) LyN timeline format and JSON BlueStar format, if the [BlueStar](https://github.com/MZommer/BlueStar) module is available, it will generate the UAF folder.
 - Generates generic MoveSpaceModels and "decompress" the classifiers, LiveMoveClassifier (LMC) or GestureClassifier (Kinect Classifier) if available.
 - Generates Placeholder pictograms it's respective names.
-- If the [BlueStar](https://github.com/MZommer/BlueStar) module is available, it will generate the UAF folder.
-- It tries to deserialize all events.
+- It deserializes all events (XML only).

-## TODOS:
-- Make it deserialize in the XML format that the TML has.
-- Refactor the Timeline class.
-- Make decorator for the repetitive Hash and SizeOf parts.

-### If you found it usefull remember to star repo <3